Antoinebr/Fastly-Fanout-JavaScript-Demo/readme.md

 Note: The important point here is that I do not maintain any connections myself.
 Fanout does it for me, and I simply publish updates by calling the API endpoint I mentioned.

-In other words, if my origin is unresponsive or restarts, I’m still able to maintain this connection with Fanout.
+In other words, if my origin is unresponsive or restarts, I’m still able to maintain this realtime connection with Fanout.